paresh-bhagat/BuySellConnect/README.md

 ### Frontend

-* HTML
-* CSS
-* Javascript
-Bootstrap is used.
+* Bootstrap is used.
 Bootstrap is a popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+* Thymeleaf is a modern server-side Java template engine for both web and standalone environments.

 ### Backend